Guernsey's AIFMD Regime - Rules, Forms, Guidance & FAQs

 Guernsey fund managers and Guernsey self-managed funds should check their distribution networks to ascertain whether their funds are marketed to investors in EEA.

 Firms marketing through private placement are required to comply with a number of provisions of the AIFMD.
 These include certain disclosure and reporting requirements and the so-called 'depositary-lite' regime.
 Reliance on, and compliance with, reverse solicitation (i.e. at the initiative of the investor) will avoid a number of these requirements altogether.
-Those wanting to market through private placement will need to monitor the private placement rules in the countries they are targeting, many of which are still unknown.
+Those wanting to market through private placement will need to monitor the private placement rules in the countries they are targeting.
 Those relying on reverse solicitation will require clearly defined procedures, as well as enhanced compliance monitoring and oversight, to ensure that they do not undertake marketing.

-The Commission has been requested to provide a clarification on Rule 5.3 of the AIFMD (Marketing) Rules, 2013.
-Rule 5.3 states that the Guernsey AIF or Guernsey AIFM should notify the Commission when marketing has ceased.
+The Commission has been requested to provide a clarification on Rule 2.4(2) of the AIFMD (Marketing) Rules, 2021.
+Rule 2.4(2) states that the Guernsey AIF or Guernsey AIFM must notify the Commission when marketing has ceased.
 This rule had been drafted with open-ended schemes in mind and the Commission is not expecting to be advised when the final closing had been reached in respect of a closed-ended fund.